 - I Always Wanted to Say That: A variation in the final movie.
 After summoning an army of stone statues and ordering them to protect the school she looks pleased with herself - indeed, almost reminiscent of Hermione after getting to use a particularly cool bit of magic - and notes that she's "always wanted to use that spell."

-- I Was Quite a Looker: While their are very few drawn pictures of McGonagall throughout the series, Pottermore provides a look of her during her Quidditch days and wow◊.
+- I Was Quite a Looker: While there are very few drawn pictures of McGonagall throughout the series, Pottermore provides a look at her during her Quidditch days and wow◊.

 - Iron Lady: Most definitely.
 Though she does have rare emotional moments.

 - The Lost Lenore: That tends to happen when you marry someone much older than yourself.
 She keeps her chin up though.

 - Technically, as he's a wizard, he probably had many years left; he was killed by a Venomous Tentacula.